mialkin-old/dictionary/README.md

     container_name: dictionary
 ```

-You can change port 5000 as well as admin username and password to your own.
+If you want, you can change port 5000 as well as admin username and password to your own.

 4\.
 Go to `dictionary` folder and run `docker-compose up -d` command: